antonmi/job_reactor/README.markdown

 JR.start_distributor starts EventMachine TCP server on given host and port.
 And now JobReactor is ready to work.

-2. You run JobReactor Node in the different process or different machine
+2. You run JobReactor::Node in the different process or different machine
 ------------------------------------------------------------------------

 ``` ruby